by Teresa Currivan, LMFT

 This is why students with ADHD can present so differently from each other.

 The upside is that if a student with ADHD and VS learning style is taught in a manner that suits his learning style, he may not appear to have ADHD, at least during the lesson and the completion of it.
 Remember the other side of the ADHD mountain is being in flow and hyper-focus.
 Perspective-taking, one’s relationship to time, ability to make friends, and many other outcomes or symptoms of ADHD are best explained through understanding the student’s other traits, and combining our understanding of that trait and how it combines with ADHD.
 For example, a student who loves numbers and order may enjoy being on time, which is not commonly considered an ADHD behavior.
 They may even hyper-focus on time.
+A student with a very linear learning style but who has ADHD may seem like an “easier” student, or more cooperative than his classmate with ADHD who has more Neurodivergent traits.

 Students whose education matches their learning style and who have ADHD, and who are given an understanding of ADHD and how their brain works, can be successful in school.